AhmedSalem2020/microservices-demo/README.md

 ## Overview

 **Online Boutique** is a cloud-first microservices demo application.
-The application is a web-based e-commerce app where users can browse items, add them to the cart,and purchase them.
+The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 **This repository** contains the infrastructure and deployment configuration for the **Online Boutique** application on Google Cloud.